TheJordanKhan/control-variates/README.md

   For this example, output of the M/M/1 queue with independent runs used previously was analyzed in R. Once again, the expected wait time is the response, and expected service time is used as the CV, as they have a clear relation.
 From the output correlation coefficient was calculated as 0.6439.
-Beta was calculated to be-0.8227, and used to adjust the estimated wait time.
+Beta was calculated to be -0.8227, and used to adjust the estimated wait time.
 This adjustment results in a greatly reduced variance, as shown by the smaller half-width (Table 3).